luoyyyy/Linkage/README.md

      ```
       During the execution of the above command, the process may be interrupted due to failure in downloading certain packages. you can manually install the failed packages and then re-run "renv::restore()" to continue restoring the environment.

       After installing the required dependencies for the Linkage project, download the necessary runtime files from GitHub and place them in your project folder.
+The project structure should look like this:
     ```bash
     ##Method 2:
     |- renv/